Caffra67/DeadHeat/Hash/Hashcat.md

 ---

-at **-m** you need to decide what hash type is used at it thos links can help you
+With -m you need to specify the hash type being used.
+The following links can help you identify the correct hash mode:

 https://hashcat.net/wiki/doku.php?id=hashcat